department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 Amputation at or above the ankle for each foot

-**Note**: Payment for amputation of foot cannot be combined with payments for amputation of all toes including the big toe on 1 foot, or amputation of big toe only, or other 4 toes on 1 foot for the same foot.
+**Note**: Payment for amputation of foot can't be combined with payments for amputation of all toes including the big toe on 1 foot, or amputation of big toe only, or other 4 toes on 1 foot for the same foot.

 <h5>Payment</h5>